-- A representative from the Louw's Bos development, Stellenbosch Municipality (Applicant)
+- A representative from Atlas Tower development (Applicant)

 - Main contractor's representative.

 - Site supervisor/foreman

-- Environmental consultant (EC/ECO)
+- Environmental Consultant

-- Environmental site officer (ESO)
+- Environmental control and/or site officer (ECO/ESO)

 Minutes of the on-site Start-Up Meeting will be condensed to a report format and circulated to all attendees of the above named meeting for their perusal and comments if needed.
 A non-response is deemed an acceptance of the contents and agreements of the report.
 (Appendix 1)